chrisroos/activeplaces/bin/README.md

     $ DATA_DIR=~/path/to/data POSTCODES=E1 ruby bin/download-search-results.rb

-## Create the facility types in the database
+## Step 2.
+Create the facility types in the database

     $ DATA_DIR=~/path/to/data ruby bin/download-search-form.rb
     $ DATA_DIR=~/path/to/data ruby bin/create-facility-types.rb

-## Create the sites in the database, by extracting data from the downloaded search results
+## Step 3.
+Create the sites in the database, by extracting data from the downloaded search results

 This will create a site in the database for each of the sites in the search result pages downloaded in step 1.